vatshivam/Its-Ronaldo-/README.md

 Data Analysis on stats of Cristiano Ronaldo available on Kaggle.
 In each file, different insights about the game behaviour of Cristiano Ronaldo is extracted out.
 Language Used: Python
 Data: https://www.kaggle.com/kerneler/starter-cristiano7-43250438-1.
 Following are the main points covered by each file having the code.
-There is no as such special reason to do this, i like Cristiano Ronaldo as an idol.
-So that is why, I attempted to do the same.

 # Prediction
 Code for prediction (whether there will be a goal or not) is present in this repo(prediction.ipynb).
 The code is under constant development.
 I regularly update and try new methods for prediction to get a better accuracy score.
 You will find implementations of different machine learning algorithms for the same.
 Have also covered deep learning algorithms in it.